Buy Currency

 Where to eat in Istanbul

-There are lots of great options to eat well in Istanbul.
+There are lots of great places to eat in Istanbul.
 Some of these include:

 • Street food: One of the most affordable ways to eat and try authentic Turkish dishes.
 There are many stalls along the banks of the Bosphorus River and the Golden Horn.